-Interest expense, net during the fiscal year ended June 30, 2013 totaled \$226,909 compared to \$20,937 for the year ended June 30, 2012.
-Interest expense primarily consisted of interest incurred on the SGI's credit facility with NAB.
+Interest expense, net during the fiscal year ended June 30, 2014 totaled \$653,290 compared to \$226,909 for the year ended June 30, 2013.
+Interest expense primarily consisted of interest incurred on the SGI's credit facility with NAB and to a lesser extent interest on the credit facility with Wells Fargo.